Celeo/Preston/README.md

 # Preston

-Preston is a Python library for accessing EVE Online's CREST, XML, and ESI APIs.
+Preston is a Python library for accessing EVE Online's ESI API.

 ## Installation